Born: December 17, 1994

-Nat, who began writing songs at the age of six and started his first band in pre-school.
+Nat began writing songs at the age of six and started his first band in pre-school.
 He started acting off-Broadway in a play written by his mother, followed by another play at the same theater.
-Alongside his younger brother Alex, he starred in Nickelodeon’s musical comedy series The Naked Brothers Band, created and produced by their mother and adapted from her mockumentary film The Naked Brothers Band: The Movie.
+Alongside his younger brother Alex, he starred on Nickelodeon’s musical comedy series The Naked Brothers Band (2007 to 2009), created and produced by their mother and adapted from her mockumentary film, The Naked Brothers Band: The Movie (2005).

-With his star on the rise, Nat has featured in several movies, including the independent comedy-drama Peace, Love & Misunderstanding (2011) starring Kyle MacLachlan and Catherine Keener.
+With his star on the rise, Nat played roles in several movies, including the independent comedy-drama Peace, Love & Misunderstanding (2011) starring Kyle MacLachlan and Catherine Keener.
 In the film, Nat played Keener’s nerdy son, whose time is dedicated to making his first film project.
 In the comedy-drama Stuck in Love (2012), starring Kristen Bell, Nat played Rusty, a 16-year-old hopeless romantic.
-In Admission (2013), Nat landed a bigger role alongside Tina Fey and Paul Rudd, playing Rudd’s gifted yet very unconventional student, and Tina Fey’s son whom she gave up for adoption.
-He played a supporting role in The Fault in Our Stars (2014) and more recently, he starred in the lead role alongside Cara Delevingne in Paper Towns (2015).
-He also starred in The Intern (2015).
+In Admission (2013), Nat landed a bigger role alongside Tina Fey and Paul Rudd, playing Rudd’s gifted yet very unconventional student, and Tina Fey’s son, whom she gave up for adoption.
+He played a supporting role in The Fault in Our Stars (2014) and starred alongside Cara Delevingne in Paper Towns (2015).
+He also played a starring role in The Intern (2015).